Hairum-Qureshi/mern-crud-notes-app/README.md

 ## Technologies Used

 - **MongoDB:** NoSQL database to store note data.
-- **Express.js:** Web framework for Node.js to handle api operations.
+- **Express.js:** Web framework for Node.js to handle API operations.
 - **React:** Frontend library for building the user interface.
 - **Node.js:** JavaScript runtime for server-side development.
 - **TailwindCSS:** an open-source CSS framework